Ergon-moe/Bitcoin-Static/doc/json-rpc/getmempoolentry.md

     "ancestorsize" : n,     (numeric) transaction size of in-mempool ancestors (including this one) "ancestorfees" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) (DEPRECATED) "fees" : {
-        "base" : n,         (numeric) transaction fee in ERG "modified" : n,     (numeric) transaction fee with fee deltas used for mining priority in ERG "ancestor" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) in ERG "descendant" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) in ERG }
+        "base" : n,         (numeric) transaction fee in XRG "modified" : n,     (numeric) transaction fee with fee deltas used for mining priority in XRG "ancestor" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) in XRG "descendant" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) in XRG }
     "depends" : [           (array) unconfirmed transactions used as inputs for this transaction "transactionid",    (string) parent transaction id